iremozkol/iocoaching/content/english/about/_index.md

 title: "About"
 description: ""
 draft: false
-profile_photo: "images/company/about_profile.jpg"
+profile_photo: "images/portfolio/about_profile.jpg"
 ---

-I am a psychological counselor with over 3 years of experience in mental health.
-While I am based in Tottenham Hale, I am able to provide virtual appointments over Skype if you prefer.
-I obtained my undergraduate degree with honor degree at Yeditepe University in Istanbul, in the department of psychological counseling and guidance.
-I completed my master’s degree at Anglia Ruskin University in Cambridge, undertaking clinical child psychology.
+I am Clinical Psychologist İrem Özkol.
+I hold an Honors degree in Guidance and Psychological Counseling from Istanbul Yeditepe University and a Master’s degree in Clinical Child Psychology from Anglia Ruskin University in the UK.
+I have been serving in the field of mental health for over three years.

-I started my career in 2013.
-I am trained in involve SEN children, as I worked at a private school for children with autism, dyslexia, ADHD and Down syndrome in Gaziantep, Turkey during 2013-2014 at Sehit Sahinbey Special Education School.
-In 2016, I worked as an intern at a family Court in Istanbul, Turkey.
-I was able to provide reports and observations on children who committed crimes.
-This role involved being able to differentiate whether these problems stemmed from mental health or family problems.
-Furthermore, I undertook a year of work placement in Istanbul at Cagdas Ogretim, training as a psychological counselor from 2016-2017.
+Throughout my academic and professional journey, I have attended numerous seminars and courses to enhance my expertise.
+I gained practical experience through internships at Special Education and Rehabilitation centers, as well as at various schools and clinics.
+Additionally, I served as a specialist report writer for the Family Courts at the Istanbul Kartal Anadolu Justice Palace between 2015 and 2016.

-Currently, I am still providing psychotherapeutic sessions to clients based in Tottenham, London.
-The areas of therapy I am expertise in involve anger management, stress, anxiety, grief, loss, and adjustment problems for migrants.
-Especially, One specific aspect of support that I am trained in is with child and adolescent consultants.
+My personal and professional interests focus deeply on the impact of the bonds formed between an individual and their caregivers on their future quality of life.
+In this context, my master's thesis explored "Attachment Styles and Interpersonal Void."

-I am a member of the British Psychology Society (BPS) and British Association for Counselling and Psychotherapy (BACP), and thus enabled to work within the framework of Professional Ethics and Standards.
+My commitment to professionalism and ethical standards is reinforced by my memberships in the British Psychological Society and the British Association for Counselling and Psychotherapy.

-*Kind Regards*
+**Irem Ozkol**

-Irem Ozkol ( B.A, MSc, MBPsS, MBACP)
+*Uzman Psikolog ( B.A, MSc, MBPsS, MBACP)*